damionas/Analysis-of-LEGO-dataset/README.md

         The largest LEGO set ever produced has around 10,000 pieces!
 Apparently, only two of these boxes were ever produced, so if you wanted to get your hands on a            ridiculously large LEGO set, you'll have to settle for the 7,541 piece Millennium Falcon.

+      we can see that LEGO published less than 10 different sets per year during its first few years of operation.
+But by 2019 the company had grown spectacularly, releasing 840 sets in that year alone!